JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 - Your infra costs are very well defined, a sper your selected [VPS](#the-vps)
 - Some of the eyes that saw your ad and product, would hopefully buy your [pricing strategy](https://jalcocert.github.io/JAlcocerT/real-estate-website/#pricing-strategy)

-Do the math and get:
+**Do the math and get:**

-- Some revenue: EBITDA (?)
+- Some revenue metrics: EBITDA (?)
 - Net profit after all the expenses and so on
+    - % Gross Margin
 - NRR (Net revenue retention)

-Create your funnel:
+    - % Revenue Retention, % Churn Rate...

+Some people say that if you get LTV/CAC >3 that you should forget about [Stocks](https://jalcocert.github.io/JAlcocerT/python-stocks-webapp) or [Real Estate](https://jalcocert.github.io/JAlcocerT/real-estate-website/).

+Others, look into LTGP *the life time to gross profit*

+> Create your funnel and a user journey map to see where the friction is!

 ---